badralboushy/elasticsearchquerygenerator/README.md

 ---------------------------

-# Elastic Search Query Generator
+# Elastic Search Query Generator  By Badr

 #### what is Elastic Search Query Generator ?
 * While i was working with Elastic Search i found it very difficult to write complex queries as most of query are deep Nested